superwall/Superwall-iOS/README.md

 ## Paywalls.framework

-**Paywall** is a client for the [Superwall](https://superwall.me/) paywall iteration anbd event tracking system.
+**Paywall** is a client for the [Superwall](https://superwall.me/) paywall iteration and event tracking system.
 It is an open source framework that provides a wrapper around `Webkit` for presenting and creating paywalls.
 The Superwall backend for implementing new paywalls lets you iterate on the fly in `Swift` or `Objective-C` easy!

 ## Features
 |   | Superwall |